-We've now learned about dribbling and passing, but how does the offense win the game?
-Ultimately, the goal of ball movement and possession is to create opportunities for the attacking team to shoot the ball and score a goal.
-Let's learn about shooting below.
+The goal of ball movement and possession in soccer is to create opportunities to shoot the ball and score a goal.
+Read on to learn more about shooting in soccer.

-Shooting is when an attacking player kicks the ball towards their offensive goal with the intent of scoring.
-These shots are often stronger than a pass, as the intention is to get the ball past the goalkeeper as opposed to being controlled by a teammate.
+Shooting is when an attacking player kicks the ball towards their opponent’s goal with the intent of scoring.
+These shots are often stronger than a pass, as the intention is to get the ball past the goalkeeper instead of being controlled by a teammate.

-If the entire ball crosses the goal line and there were no instances of offsides fouls, a shot is declared a goal.
-Shots, shots on goal and goals are all statistics that measure both individual and team success with shooting.
+If the entire ball crosses the goal line and there were no instances of offside violations, a shot is declared a goal.
+Shots, shots on goal, and goals are all statistics that measure both individual and team success with shooting.